Hedgehogs are excellent climbers. They require a cage with no wires to climb on nor wires underneath that might get their feet caught.

 I’ve seen some other breeders use this kind of housing as well.

-Midwest Critter Nation for Small Pet Habitat.
+Midwest Ferret Nation for Small Pet Habitat.
 Comes in different units.

 Features at a Glance: